Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 As you can see from our first three examples above, the output of our function hasn't changed - by default we still output a list of the even numbers up to 5, and when we pass in 5 as the value passed to `n` and 2 as the value passed to `divisor`, we also output a list of the evens up to 5.
 Cool!
 The other function calls also give us the results that we would expect.

-Now let's get down to a syntactic 'rule' that we have to follow when we define functions with default values.
+Now let's get down to a syntactic "rule" that we have to follow when we define functions with default values.
 When we do this, we have to make sure that any parameters we are giving default values are **after** any parameters that we are not giving default values.
 Let's check out some examples...

 ```python
 In [1]: def get_multiples(n, divisor=2):